HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/Day 2/2-lists.md

 ## Exercises

 We have a number of exercises today all revolving around menus.
+Find them in your exercieses folder, labelled `lists-ex1` through `lists-ex6`.

 There is a challenge question for you CSS pros - exercise #6.